Jtoney40/engr3/README.md

 https://cvilleschools.onshape.com/documents/8d6cb4f1f23619488b541efa/w/61bd722aa3dfbb6791e754d1/e/c8c72d273cdbf485a49033ca

 ### Reflection
 The parts that went wrong was I made it the wrong width so the cut didn't work so make sure you read the drawing right.

 ## The swing arm

 ### Assignment Description
 We had to make a swing arm using only drawings which is harder to do than the hanger part.
+The part is also more complex to do.

 ### Evidence
 ![image](https://github.com/Jtoney40/engr3/assets/143732462/8ab8ae0d-c4e2-48db-a8db-44d760687b54)